Kilmartin: Kilmartin Parish Church

-It is currently closed for refurbishment until 2023.
-However there is still a cafe on site serving light snacks and cakes, including vegan options.

 Kilmartin Castle

 Kilmartin Castle, a small 'Z-plan' tower house, dating from about 1580, stands above the village.
 Kilmartin was a property of the Campbells, many of whom are buried in the churchyard.
 John Carswell, Rector of Kilmartin and later titular Bishop of the Isles, lived here before moving to his new residence at Carnasserie Castle.
 The castle comprises an oblong, three-storey main block, with round towers to the north-east and south-west corners, as well as a small stair tower in the west front.
 Formerly ruined, it has been restored as a private house in recent years.
 Shot holes and iron yetts over the windows have been retained.

 The village also has a hotel and public toilets.